 After performing your financial audit, review all your expenses (and making any money saving substitutions) now is it’s time to start building your own financial hub.

 Regarding the creation of my financial hub, I actually started this process with a pen and paper and mapped out what I was after.
 I started with a transaction or checking account (Account 1) that could accept any earned income and would allow the various direct debits that I wanted to set up.
 Some of you might want an account that allows the creation of sub accounts for travel or play money.

 I also created another account (Account 2) which was my savings, an account that pays interest and is where my surplus income is to be directed.
 Ideally your expense account would pay an interest rate however where I am based this wasn’t available so I set up a linked interest paying savings account to my expense account.
 When choosing your higher interest bank account you might also want to avoid having instant access to this (or at least having no ATM access to this account or the ability to pay bills/make purchases) savings account nor have this savings account linked to a debit/bank card.

-As per my budget I added all the regular direct debits to come from my expense account and was on my way.
+As per my budget I added all the regular direct debits to come from my expense account (and the one’s I couldn’t I added to my debit card) and was on my way.

 Aims for your financial hub